annaliseshen/Dynamic-visulization-in-phase-I-clinical-trials/README.md

-/*Graph by treatment, so you can compare the Cmax and Tmax*/
+/*Graph by treatment, so you can compare the Cmax and Tmax for those two treatments*/

 pop2=pop%>%